cse-sim/cse/doc/src/docs/input-data/airhandler.md

 Type: _float_

 Heat pump low temperature cutout setpoints.
 Heat pump is disabled (only the supplemental resistance heater operates) when outdoor temperature falls below _ahpTOff_, and is re-enabled when temperature rises above _ahpTOn_.
-Different values may be given to simulate thermostat differential. _ahpTOff_ must be $\le$ _ahpTOn_; equal values are accepted.
+Different values may be given to simulate thermostat differential. _ahpTOff_ must be ≤ _ahpTOn_; equal values are accepted.

 {{
   member_table({